northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 Using a locally installed Conda virtual environment is highly recommended so that you can install the specific packages that you need.
 You can also have more than one environment with different packages for different research projects or for testing purposes.
 This procedure uses the Anaconda module already available on Discovery.

-If you are on a login node, move to a compute node by typing
+If you are on a login node, move to a compute node by typing:

 :::{code-block} bash
 srun --partition=short --nodes=1 --cpus-per-task=1 --pty /bin/bash